ryantd42/NY-Legislative-Git/2023/S608C-2023/bill.md

   ___________

  Introduced  by  Sens.
-SALAZAR,  BRISPORT,  GIANARIS,  HELMING, JACKSON, KRUEGER, LANZA, SANDERS, SERRANO -- read twice  and  ordered  printed, and  when  printed  to  be  committed  to  the  Committee  on Consumer Protection -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+SALAZAR,  BRISPORT,  GIANARIS,  HELMING, JACKSON, KRUEGER, LANZA, LIU, SANDERS, SERRANO -- read twice and ordered print- ed, and when printed to be committed  to  the  Committee  on  Consumer Protection -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted to said committee -- reported favorably from said committee and committed to the Committee  on  Rules  --  reported favorably  from  said committee, ordered to a third reading, passed by Senate and delivered to the  Assembly,  recalled,  vote  reconsidered, restored  to  third  reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the general business law, in relation to the price goug- ing of medicine